Institute for Biodiversity and Environmental Research: History

 UBD has participated in and led several expeditions to forest areas within the Heart of Borneo (HoB) boundary including the Sarawak Forestry Department expeditions to Lanjak Entimau and Paya Maga, the UBD-led biodiversity surveys to Sungai Ingei Conservation Forest and the iCUBE Scientific Expedition to Bukit Pagon, Brunei Darussalam.

-Following these significant milestones achieved in the biodiversity and environment research frontier, IBER was established in 2013 to further develop and expand prospects and international collaborations in biodiversity explorations within Brunei Darussalam.
-The Institute's establishment was officially announced by His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam, Chancellor of Universiti Brunei Darussalam, at UBD's 25th Convocation Ceremony on 12 September 2013.
+Following these significant milestones achieved in the biodiversity and environment research frontier, IBER was established in 2013 to further develop and expand prospects and international collaborations in biodiversity explorations within Brunei.
+The Institute's establishment was officially announced by Sultan Hassanal Bolkiah at UBD's 25th convocation ceremony on 12 September 2013.

 Scope

 IBER was set up as a focal agency within UBD that functions to coordinate, facilitate, support and execute research, education and outreach activities or programmes within the biodiversity and environmental scope (both terrestrial and marine).
 KBFSC, previously an independent research centre of UBD, is now managed as the premier international research and educational facility for IBER and remains as a core research focus of UBD.